 Course Course Code RSD Catalog Location: Richland High School Careers and Financial Literacy 8630 Link (Page 15) This is not an APEX course.
 NO COST for this class.
-Students must be entering Grade 11 or higher.
-Important Note: This class is not APEX online.
-It will be a class taught in-person by an RSD Teacher.
-Dates and Times TBD soon This is a financial literacy and career exploration course filled with key concepts and skills young adults need to be successful in post high school life.
+Dates: Week 1: June 16,17 Week 2: June 21-23(closed June 20, Monday) Week 3: June 27-30 This is a financial literacy and career exploration course filled with key concepts and skills young adults need to be successful in post high school life.
 The financial literacy component of this course will expose you to basic concepts that will help prepare students for employment, further education and financial security.
-In addition, students will prepare employment documents and participate in a mock interview.
-This course provides key support in meeting a non-credit graduation requirement: High School and Beyond Plan.
+In addition, students will prepare Students need to attend each day for all 3 weeks employment documents and participate in a mock interview.
+This course provides key support in meeting a non-credit graduation requirement: High Time: 8am - 1pm School and Beyond Plan.
 GRADUATION REQUIREMENT.
-CTE Dual credit may be possible from CBC for students who pass with an 85% or better.
+CTE Dual credit may Location: RHS Mac Hall be possible from CBC for students who pass with an 85% or better.